gbusto/gbusto.github.io/experience.md

 ### since august 2023
 i wanted to focus on learning about ai and how to make money outside of traditional employment (including consulting / freelancing).

-this was when developed all of the ai apps i shared above (and more that i didn't share that were earlier prototypes and apps that were more like simple wrappers).
+this was when i developed all of the ai apps i shared on the [projects](./projects.md) page (and more that i didn't share that were earlier prototypes and apps that were more like simple wrappers).

 ### eyris - senior software engineer (contractor) - march 2023 to august 2023